OpenDominion/OpenDominion/CONTRIBUTING.md

 - Source code is in `src` instead of `app`
 - Bootstrap, config, database, resources, routes and storage are in `app`
 - As a result of this, the `$app` instance is our custom application class, residing at `src/Application.php`, to override all the paths that Laravel uses by default.

+### Things to keep in mind

+- The most exciting game-related code are in calculator classes (`src/Calculators`), most of which operate on a Dominion instance, and service classes (`src/Services`).
+- This project heavily relies on Laravel's [service container](https://laravel.com/docs/5.4/container).
+There's a circular dependency issue between calculator classes, which is circumvented with the `DependencyInitializableInterface` interface.
+- Also see `AppServiceProvider.php` for this.
+- There's a concept of a 'selected Dominion', which is the Dominion instance the user is currently 'playing'.
+A user can have multiple Dominions, but he/she can play only one at a time.
+It's initialized and shared to the views in the `ShareSelectedDominion` middleware.

 ### How to run OpenDominion